fossxo/fossxo-gdd/source/gui.rst

 ----
 Help
 ----
-The help screen provides information on how to play Tic Tac Toe, the application version, how to report bugs, and other information.
+The help screen provides information on how to play tic-tac-toe, the different game modes, the application version, how to report bugs, and other information.
 All information is hosted locally; no internet access is required. [#localhelp]_

 .. _ref-ui-screen-flowchart: